 Visiting Castel Gandolfo

 Castel Gandolfo and its papal estate offer a close, culturally enriching getaway from the hustle and bustle of Rome’s busy streets.
-From the pope’s personal farm and blooming Barberini Gardens to extraordinary museum now open within the papal apartments, Castel Gandolfo offers something for every visitor.
+From the pope’s personal farm and blooming Barberini Gardens to the extraordinary museum now open within the papal apartments, Castel Gandolfo offers something for every visitor.

 When you’re finished exploring the pope’s summer residence, there’s always the picturesque Lake Albano and town of Castel Gandolfo to wander at your leisure.
 With the exception of Tivoli and Villa d’Este, few places around Rome are as rewarding when it comes to spending a relaxing day exploring all their nooks and crannies.